-(\$ in thousands) Three mon Marc Varian 2011 vs. 2 2011 2010 \$ % Cash provided by financing activities \$ 1,129 \$ 9,007 (7,878) (87)%
+(\$ in thousands) Six months ended June 30, Variance 2011 vs. 2010 2011 2010 \$ % Cash provided by financing activities \$ 3,246 \$ 9,007 (5,761) (64)%

-Funds provided by financing actives during the three months ended March 31, 2011 reflect a draw of \$1.0 million on our revolving line of credit and proceeds from the exercise of employee stock options.
-Funds provided by financing activities during the three months ended March 31, 2010 primarily reflect the sale of common stock in a firm-commitment underwritten offering pursuant to which we sold approximately 13.25 million shares of common stock at a purchase price of \$0.75 per share, for proceeds, net of fees and expenses, of approximately \$9.0 million.
+Funds provided by financing activities during the six months ended June 30, 2011 reflect a draw of \$3.0 million on our revolving bank line of credit and proceeds from the exercise of employee stock options.
+An additional \$7.3 million was available to draw upon under our current banking relationship.
+Funds provided by financing activities during the six-months ended June 30, 2010 primarily reflect the sale of common stock in a firmcommitment underwritten offering pursuant to which we sold approximately 13.25 million shares of common stock at a purchase price of \$0.75 per share, for proceeds, net of fees and expenses, of approximately \$9.0 million.

-We believe that our cash and investments will be sufficient to fund our operations for at least the next 12 months.
+We believe that our cash and investments and our sources of available liquidity will be sufficient to fund our operations for at least the next 12 months.
 Our sales cycle is such that we generally have visibility 2-3 quarters in advance for future orders that allows us to predict revenues over this period of time with some degree of confidence.
-However, a sudden change in business volume, positive or negative, from any of our business or channel partners or in our direct business could significantly impact our expected revenues.
-The recent global economic downturn has reduced our confidence at predicting future revenues, and even with improving economic conditions, there is still uncertainty and risk in our forecasting.
-This 2-3 quarter window of sales visibility does provide us with some opportunity to adjust expenditures or take other measures to reduce our cash consumption if we can see and anticipate a shortfall in revenue or give us time to identify additional sources of funding if we anticipate an increase in our working capital requirements due to increased revenues or changes in our revenue mix.
-A significant increase in sales, especially in our PowerHouse or our infrastructure solutions business, would likely increase our working capital requirements, due to the longer production time and cash cycle of sales of these products.
+However, a sudden change in business volume or product mix, positive or negative, from any of our business or channel partners or in our direct business could significantly impact our expected revenues.
+The recent global economic downtum has reduced our confidence at predicting future revenues, and even with improving economic conditions, there is still uncertainty and risk in our forecasting.
+This 2-3 quarter window of sales visibility does provide us with some opportunity to adjust expenditures or take other measures to reduce our cash consumption if we can see and anticipate a shortfall in revenue or give us time to identify additional sources of funding if we anticipate an increase in our working capital requirements, due to the longer production time and cash cycle of sales of these products.
+We established a revolving bank credit facility to help finance a growth in PowerHouse and infrastructure solutions and believe that this will be adequate to sustain further growth in these products.

 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk
+Quantitative and Qualitative Disclosures about Market Risk.